 You need a dragon.

 Because network detection and response (NDR) products monitor and analyze all communications traveling across the network in real time, they take IOT devices in their stride.
-With the announcements of virtual taps in the public cloud over the past year, NDR solutions are just as comfortable in the cloud as they are on-premises.
+With the arrival of virtual taps in the public cloud in 2020, NDR solutions are just as comfortable in the cloud as they are on-premises.

-In a single platform, they're able to detect threats that have already breached the perimeter of a hybrid enterprise, contextualize and prioritize those threats using advanced machine learning, and in some cases even automate response.
+In a single platform, they're able to detect threats that have already breached the perimeter of a hybrid enterprise, contextualize and prioritize those threats using advanced machine learning, and even automate response.
 NDR is your eye in the sky, plus fire.

 Watch this short video to see an NDR solution detect threats in real time, with details about how this emerging category of security product fills the gaps left by EDR and other legacy solutions: